mattkellyirl/prework-study-guide/README.md

 ## Credits

-Matt Kelly and the University of Adelaide.
+Matt Kelly and The University of Adelaide.

 ## License